kelvinm10/SER_Website/_posts/2022-04-23-future-work.md

 than the 4 we focused on in this project in order to widen the range of applications for our web application.

 In terms of our data modeling, we could potentially harness transfer learning to achieve a better classifier.
-There are pretrained models that have been trained with thousands of images such as ImageNet and therefore are rubost in feature extraction.
+There are pretrained models that have been trained with thousands of images such as ImageNet and therefore are robust in feature extraction.